netropy/fpintro/ch4_4_recursive_add.md

 * Conceptually, the addition of natural numbers can be defined in terms of increment and decrement.
 * Above code is not _robust_:  for any negative argument `m`, it keeps decrementing `m` resulting in a `StackOverflowError` (or [Integer Overflow](https://en.wikipedia.org/wiki/Integer_overflow)).
-* Above code is not _efficient_: it is not tail-recursive, hence, its evaluation consumes much time and memory for large input values.
+* Above code is not _efficient_, meaning it is not tail-recursive, hence, its evaluation consumes much time and memory for large input values.
 Annotating the function with `@annotation.tailrec` would raise an error.
-* Some Scala style guides prefer to be split the `if (...) ... else ...` into two lines before the `else` (which requires to put the entire function body into `{ ... }`).
+* Some Scala style guides prefer to split the `if (...) ... else ...` into two lines before the `else` (which requires to put the entire function body into `{ ... }`).

 #### Plot the evaluation of `add(3, 2)`.